 |HSA w/ Wellness CDHP||Single

 |HSA 2 w/CDHP 2||Single

-*Initial contribution as listed above apply to employees with a CDHP effective between 1/1/14 thru 6/1/14 and with an open HSA.
-CDHPs effective after 6/1/14 but before 12/1/14 and with an open HSA, will receive half of the initial contribution.
+*Initial contribution as listed above apply to employees with a CDHP effective between 1/1/17 thru 6/1/17 and with an open HSA.
+CDHPs effective after 6/1/17 but before 12/1/17 and with an open HSA, will receive 1/2 of the initial contribution.

-Employees participating in CDHPs are reminded that they must open an HSA in order to receive the state's HSA contribution.
+Employees participating in the CDHP plans are reminded that they must open an HSA account in order to receive the State's HSA contribution.

 View IRS Publication 969 for more information.